Boosting the Transferability of Adversarial Attacks with Global Momentum Initialization: Methodology

-Furthermore, instead of focusing on the impact on attack direction generalizability brought by data augmentation, we analyse the impact of forward gradient convergence on attack performance from an optimization perspective.
-As Figure~\ref{fig:sub2} depicts, we can see that although momentum can accelerate the gradient to reach consistency, there still exists a convergence process, which to a certain extent inhibits the attack performance improvement.
-We define this phenomenon where the forward gradient does not converge enough resulting in a less consistent attack direction as gradient elimination.
-To fully explore this phenomenon, we further probe the gradient consistency of the forward unconverged gradient as well as the backward converged gradient with other iterations, respectively.
-As shown in Figure~\ref{fig:sub3}, with the same convergence distance guaranteed, the forward unconverged gradient is significantly less consistent with the other rounds compared to the backward converged gradient.
-This also suggests that the leap of the forward gradient towards the decision boundary is insufficient due to the lack of convergence, again confirming the phenomenon of gradient elimination.
+To fully explore this phenomenon, in addition to exploring neighboring gradient relations, we further investigate gradient consistency relations where there exists the same convergence distance.
+As shown in Figure~\ref{fig:sub3}, with the same convergence distance guaranteed, the forward unconverged gradient (e.g. the $1^{st}$ round) is significantly less consistent with the other rounds compared to the backward converged gradient (e.g. the $10^{th}$ round).
+This also suggests that the validity of the gradient knowledge is different for different rounds and that the validity is affected by momentum convergence, again confirming the phenomenon of gradient elimination.}